Manchester Airport: Drop off zones

-Up until 2018, cars dropping off passengers could do so outside terminals for free.
-On 10 July 2018, Manchester Airport took the step of introducing a fee of £3 to £4 for vehicles dropping off passengers at terminals.
+Until 2018, cars dropping off passengers could do so outside terminals for free.
+On 10 July 2018, Manchester Airport took the step of introducing a fee of £3-to-£4 for vehicles dropping off passengers at terminals.
 Alternatively, passengers being dropped off can be taken to an off-site car park from where a shuttle bus operates to the terminals.
 The airport issues fines of up to £100 to vehicles which breach its terms and conditions for the drop off zones.
 The changes have been seen as unwelcome and nonconstructive by passengers and taxi drivers, with some saying they will boycott the airport.
-The change has also attracted criticism from local Councillors in Cheshire, who point out that many places directly under Manchester Airport's flight paths do not have a direct public transport link to the airport.
-While some other UK airports also have drop off charges, Manchester Airport's charges are overall higher than those at any other airport.

 Effect on the area

-Between 1997 and 1999 three protest camps were set up to oppose the building of the second runway, the felling of nearby trees on land owned by the National Trust in Styal, Cheshire and air transportation in general.
+Between 1997 and 1999 three protest camps were set up to oppose the building of the second runway, the felling of nearby trees on land owned by the National Trust in Styal, Cheshire, and air transportation in general.
 Camps were set up in Flywood, Arthur's Wood and Cedar's Wood.
-Swampy, a well known activist, was among many protesters.
+Swampy, a well-known activist, was among many protesters.

-The south west end of the new runway is closer to the town of Knutsford and to the village of Mobberley.
+The south-west end of the new runway is closer to the town of Knutsford and to the village of Mobberley.
 There was initially an increase in noise experienced by local residents from the aircraft being lower and closer.
 All residents that were able to prove that their property had lost value, as a result of the operation of Runway 2, were compensated in 2010.

-In 2012 Manchester Airports Group made a further, voluntary payment, to compensate those who felt aggrieved but had been unable to prove financial harm as a result of the operation of Runway 2.
+Manchester Airports Group made a further, voluntary payment in 2012, to compensate those who felt aggrieved but had been unable to prove financial harm as a result of the operation of Runway 2.
 The precepts for Knutsford Town Council and Mobberley Parish Council residents were paid and money invested in local schools.

-In 2007 Manchester Airport applied to build on land in Styal to increase its car parking.
-However, the former Macclesfield Borough Council refused to give them planning permission to do so and expressed annoyance at the airport for not investing enough in public transport.
+Manchester Airport applied in 2007 to build on land in Styal in order to increase its car parking.
+However, the then Macclesfield Borough Council refused to give it planning permission to do so and expressed annoyance at the airport for not investing enough in public transport.